Flag

 Transparency International Corruption Index 47

-The Armenian government has made strides in combating corruption since the 2021 parliamentary elections, implementing a new anti-corruption strategy and establishing various institutions, including the Corruption Prevention Commission and the Anti-Corruption Committee.
-Despite these efforts, civil society remains critical of the pace and effectiveness of reforms, particularly regarding the independence of judicial and law enforcement bodies.
-Corruption continues to pose challenges for U.S. investment, especially in sectors like health and law enforcement, where transparency issues and perceived corruption among judges persist.
+The Armenian government has made strides in combating corruption since the 2021 parliamentary elections, implementing a new anti-corruption strategy and establishing various institutions such as the Corruption Prevention Commission and the Anti-Corruption Committee.
+Despite these efforts, civil society remains critical of the pace of reform, and corruption continues to pose challenges for U.S. investment, particularly in sectors lacking transparency.
+While Armenia's Corruption Perception Index score improved in 2023, concerns about the effectiveness and independence of anti-corruption institutions persist, alongside issues of political influence and the interconnectedness of political and economic spheres.

 Economy

-Armenia has a relatively open investment climate, welcoming foreign investment with few restrictions on ownership and straightforward business registration processes.
-Despite this, challenges such as a small market size, geographic isolation, and weaknesses in the judiciary and rule of law persist, which can deter potential investors.
-Nevertheless, net foreign direct investment inflows have exceeded the global average, indicating a growing interest in Armenia's economic opportunities.
+Armenia has a relatively open investment climate, with few restrictions on foreign ownership and a legal framework designed to attract investment, particularly in sectors like energy, mining, and information technology.
+However, challenges such as a small market size, geographic isolation, and weaknesses in the rule of law and judiciary persist, impacting investor confidence.
+Despite these obstacles, net foreign direct investment inflows have exceeded the global average, indicating a growing interest in Armenia as an investment destination.

 Floating Section Image